-Assessments of Capacity are used in the assessment of a physical injury, cognitive concern or mental health condition, the management of a WorkCover Claim, and the development of a return to work plan or care plan.
+Assessments of Capacity are used in the assessment of a physical injury, cognitive concern or mental health condition, the management of a worker’s compensation claim, and the development of a return to work plan or care plan.
 They include both Functional Capacity Evaluations (physical) and Initial Needs Assessments (psychological).
 Physical assessments focus on the functional requirements of the job and the physical capability of the worker to perform all of the required tasks.

 Similarly, cognitive assessments consider a workers ability to undertake the cognitive requirements of the job including attention, concentration, planning, time management, problem solving, decision making and social behaviours.
 The primary aim is to assess a persons suitability and mental capacity to manage in the workplace and perform their job functions.

-Companies that fail to complete Psychological & Physical Assessments of Capacity expose their team to an increased likelihood of injury, reduced productivity and escalate the risks of a WorkCover claim.
+Companies that fail to complete Psychological & Physical Assessments of Capacity expose their team to an increased likelihood of injury, reduced productivity and escalate the risks of a worker’s compensation claim.

 Organisations that proactively monitor and address the health of workers through early intervention strategies can enhance workplace morale and productivity, reduce costs, and improve organisational culture.